 Ming Tsao was born in Berkeley, California.
 His father emigrated from China and his mother’s parents emigrated from Austria.
 He studied violin and viola before travelling to Suzhou, China, to study with the renowned Guqin (Chinese zither) performer Wu Zhao-ji.
 He studied composition at Berklee College of Music in Boston and Ethnomusicology at Columbia University in New York before studies in Logic, Philosophy and Mathematics.
 Returning to composition, he gained a Ph.D. in Music Composition from the University of California, San Diego under Chaya Czernowin as well as studying privately with Brian Ferneyhough.
-He was Professor of Composition at Göteborg University from 2009–2017 and, from 2015–2021, was Visiting Professor of Composition at the Hanover University of Music, Drama and Media.
+He was Professor of Composition at Göteborg University and Visiting Professor of Composition at the Hanover University of Music, Drama and Media.
 He was awarded a Guggenheim Fellowship in 2021 for music composition.

-A selection of his chamber works was collected on the portrait CD Pathology of Syntax, released in 2014 by Mode Records.
-Kairos Music has released his works on two CDs, Plus Minus and Die Geisterinsel.
+A selection of his chamber works was collected on the portrait CD Pathology of Syntax, released by Mode Records.
+Kairos Music has released his works on three CDs, Die Geisterinsel, Plus Minus and Triode Variations.
 His music is published by Edition Peters.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management Karsten Witt.